-As a fiddler or a violinist, you won’t always be playing chords while if playing with a band.
-If you are echoing the band’s melodies you very well may be playing chords, but if you are backing up the lead or secondary vocals, or adding fills in key points of the song, you may simply be playing notes.
+As a fiddler or a violinist, you won’t always be playing chords while playing with a band.
+If you are echoing the band’s melodies you very well may be playing chords, so a normal place to start learning is fiddle chords for beginners.
+This gives you a solid base and allows you to start playing songs early.

 Just like most instruments, there is a multitude of ways to play each chord.
 In this article, we’ll only be going over basic chords in the first positions, or high up on the neck.
 As you learn the neck and you’re bowing improves you can move down the neck, but to start, stay high!

 This article is aimed at helping absolute beginners, we want to help you learn to play basic chords on the fiddle.
 Once you have these five beginner fiddle chords memorized and you’re able to play them effortlessly, you’ll be able to play enough songs to let you work on more advanced things like bowing technique and playing double stops!

 5 Fiddle Chords for Beginners

 The first thing you need to know before you start learning is a basic understanding of the neck, or at least a notation chart.
 We’ve included our basic chart below for reference.
 By knowing the notes of the chord you are trying to play you’ll be able to adjust your left hand to finger chords correctly when you find your hand placement slightly off.